 Mexican Drug Cartels Now Menace Social Media

-The Mexican drug cartels silenced the mainstream media by threatening and killing journalists.
+In areas where they are powerful, the Mexican drug cartels silenced the mainstream media by threatening and killing journalists.
 Now they seem to be extending the practice to social media.

 Many Mexicans have had to rely on social media to find out what's going on in their cities after newspapers, TV and radio stations stopped reporting on drug-related violence.

-But last week, the mangled bodies of a young man and woman were hung from a highway bridge in Nuevo Laredo along with a sign that read: "This is what happens to people who post funny things on the internet.
+But last week, the mangled bodies of a young man and woman were hung from a highway bridge in Nuevo Laredo along with a sign that read: "This is what happens to people who post funny things on the Internet.
 Pay attention."

 People are paying attention.

 "It suggests that the blogosphere has been included in the media landscape that the cartels are looking at.
 Because up until now it has only been traditional media — print, TV and radio," says Javier Garza, the editor of El Siglo de Torreon, a newspaper in the neighboring Coahuila state, which is also aflame with cartel violence.

 A New Battleground